guimilan/Semantic-Image-Segmentation/README.md

 ### 5.3 ./coco_dataset.py

+__class CocoDataset__: Class representing the Coco dataset.
+A subclass of PyTorch's dataset, it is used to feed the DataLoader that manages the training data

+__init__: Constructor for CocoDataset instances

+__getitem__: defines an instance's behavior when indexed by an integer, ie, instance[i], and must return an (input sample, ground truth) pair.
+This method is used by the DataLoader to build each minibatch

+__len__: returns an integer representing the dataset's total length.
+This is also required by the DataLoader

+__load_ground_truth__: loads and returns the segmentation mask for an image

 ### 5.4 ./original_fcn_alexnet.py

-__class OriginalFCNAlexnet__: class containing a FCN-Alexnet based on the network proposed on original paper
+__class OriginalFCNAlexnet__: Class containing a FCN-Alexnet based on the network proposed on original paper

 __init__: Builds an instance of OriginalFCNAlexnet